 If congestion is not relieved, the queue will continue to build, and at some point the router will start dropping packets.
 Packets may be dropped from the tail of the queue (called tail-drop) or just randomly (called Random Early Discard or RED) based on the desired router behavior.
 Either way, packet loss will occur.

 The second cause of packet loss involves transmission errors.
 These can result from a poor quality terrestrial circuits or due to less reliable wireless medium, such as satellite and cellular communication.

 Network latency is a measurement of how long it takes one packet to traverse a network segment, such as a WAN circuit.

 There are two main elements to network latency.
 The first is the physics of how long it takes data to travel from point A to point B. This is sometimes called the propagation delay.
-The second is the time it takes for a network device, such as a router, to receive, process, and send a packet onto its destination.
+The second is the time it takes for a network device, such as a router, to receive, process, and send a packet to its destination.
 Both elements combined constitute overall network latency.

 While physical distance is a factor in calculating latency, slow transmission generally does not mean that something is broken.
 Connection-oriented protocols, such as transmission control protocol (TCP), respond unfavorably to high latency network conditions.
-This results in slower data transmission rates, even over underutilized long haul WAN circuits.
-Connectionless protocols, such as user datagram protocol (UDP), are likely to achieve higher data transmission rates over the same long haul WAN circuits.
+This results in slower data transmission rates, even over underutilized long-haul WAN circuits.
+Connectionless protocols, such as user datagram protocol (UDP), are likely to achieve higher data transmission rates over the same long-haul WAN circuits.

 Jitter is the variation in latency for packets transmitted between two points in the network.
 These variations often occur due to changes in network performance characteristics.